DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates Log
 ### **2021/01/16- v0.296**
  * Added notes into dungeon, you should see random notes (Community Contributed) in dungeons
+ * Added over 150+ new enemies
+ * You can now see useful tips on the mobile version while AFK

 ### **2021/01/15- v0.296**
  * Fix issue with AFK task not getting any loot sometimes